Healthy Homes Assessment Pandora

 Insulation Pandora

-Insulation requirements to meet the R-values required for your area
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Check out the complete details of the Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Pandora Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection